sammyred22/phpflickr/trunk/phpFlickr/README.txt

 3. All you have to do now is include the file in your PHP scripts and create an
     instance.
 For example:
     $f = new phpFlickr("<your API Key>");

     The constructor requires your API key as an argument.
-If you want to use the Flickr API methods that require authentication, you'll need to include your login information as arguments as well (Flickr requires an unencrypted password.
+If you want to use the Flickr API methods that require authentication, you'll need to include your login information as arguments in the login() function (Flickr requires an unencrypted password, but a new auth scheme is in the works).
 For example:
-    $f = new phpFlickr("<your API Key>", "your@email.address", "your password");
+    $f = new phpFlickr("<your API Key>")
+    $f->login("your@email.address", "your password");

+    One final note.
+The constructor has a second argument.
+If you set it to true, all API calls that return an error will cause the script to "die" and echo the error code.
+By default, error results will return a false and you can access the error with the getErrorMsg() method.

 4. All of the API methods have been implemented in my class.
 You can see a full list and documentation here: http://www.flickr.com/services/api/.
 To call a method,